Arash217/project-3-1819/README.md

 Advantages of the proof of concept:
 - All the functionalities are added to a single component to reduce the space
+- New tags can be added by entering text in the input field.
+Pressing the enter key saves it.
+- Adding existing tags can be done by entering characters that match the tags.
+Keyboard support is also added here to navigate through the list by tab key press.
 - Tags can be deleted by either:
 - Clicking on the delete icon of the tag
 - Or by entering backspace in the input field if the input field is empty.
 Delete by backspace is forgiving, meaning that you should enter backspace twice in order to delete a tag.
 This is done in order to prevent mistakes.
 - Tags can be updated by clicking on a tag to change the value.
 Saving the value is done by entering the enter key.
 An undo button will be added when clicked on a tag to restore the original value.
-- Adding existing tags can be done by entering characters that match the tags.
-Keyboard support is also added here to navigate through the list by tab key press.
 - Light and dark theme to lessen the strain on the user's eyes.